tarekziade/blog/entries/henet.rst

 The system has a few caveats though:

-- it's dependant on Github.
+- it's dependent on Github.
 I'd rather have everything hosted on my server.
 - the github restTRucturedText preview will not display syntax errors and warnings and very often, articles get broken
 - the resulting reST is ugly, and it's a bit hard to force my editors to be stricter about details like empty lines, not using tabs etc.
-- adding folders or organizing articles in the Pelican content directory freaks out my editors.
+- adding folders or organizing articles from Github is a pain
 - editing the metadata tags is prone to many mistakes

 So I've decided to build my own web editing tool with the following features: